andreikop/enki/doc/index.rst

 * extends core functionality
 * provides some API for other plugins.
 NOT DESIRED.
 It's better to try to avoid plugin to plugin dependencies

+Plugins do not export any public API and are not included to this docs.
+But are documented with docstrings in the code.

 mks.fresh

 * Few GUI widgets.
 Ported from https://github.com/pasnox/fresh.
 Documented `here <http://api.monkeystudio.org/fresh/>`_.